kyoh86/exportloopref/README.md

 ## Sensing policy

 I want to make exportloopref as accurately as possible.
-So some cases of lints will be ignored.
+So some cases of lints will be false-negative.

 e.g.